pyRiemann/pyRiemann-qiskit/README.md

 import pyriemann_qiskit
 ```

-Alternatively you can from the console (Windows or Linux) build the docker image from our
+Alternatively, you can from the console (Windows or Linux) build the docker image from our
 Dockerfile.
-Go to the root folder of pyRiemann-qiskit and type:
+Go to the root folder of `pyRiemann-qiskit` and type:

 ```
 docker build -t pyrq .
 ```

-Next use `docker run --detach pyrq` to enter the pyRiemann-qiskit image.
+Next use `docker run --detach pyrq` to enter the `pyRiemann-qiskit` image.

 If you wish, you can also download docker images directly from github docker registry:
 https://github.com/pyRiemann/pyRiemann-qiskit/pkgs/container/pyriemann-qiskit